StefanHeijden/JavaUtils/README.md

     └── src
         └── main
             └── java
-                └── hello
+                └── programs
     ```
-+ Within the `src/main/java/hello` directory, you can create any Java classes you want.
++ Within the `src/main/java/programs` directory, you can create any Java classes you want.
 To maintain consistency with the rest of this guide, create these two classes: `HelloWorld.java` and `Greeter.java`.

-+ `src/main/java/hello/HelloWorld.java`
++ `src/main/java/programs/HelloWorld.java`
   ```
-  package hello;
+  package programs;
   public class HelloWorld {
       public static void main(String[] args) {
           Greeter greeter = new Greeter();